KeepSolid VPN Unlimited: Our In-Depth Review 2023

-VPN Unlimited permits users to choose from a number of different VPN protocols: Depending on your operating system, these include WireGuard, OpenVPN, IKEv2, L2TP, IPSec, and the developer's own KeepSolid Wise protocol.
+VPN Unlimited users can choose from several different VPN protocols: Depending on your operating system, these include WireGuard, OpenVPN, IKEv2, L2TP, IPSec, and the developer's own KeepSolid Wise protocol.
 The last of these uses ports 443 (TCP) and 33434 (UDP) to make VPN connections even less detectable.
 All connections are encrypted with AES 256.

 VPN Unlimited passed all of our leak tests.

-However, when connected, KeepSolid does save information such as your IP address, operating system, as well as the names of your WLAN and device.
+However, when connected, KeepSolid does save information such as your IP address, operating system, as well as your WLAN, and device names.
 The provider guarantees that IP addresses are immediately deleted once a session ends.

 Similarly, under legitimate interests, item D includes "IV.
 Detecting and preventing fraud, illegal activity, and any other activity that infringes upon the legal rights of KeepSolid, our other users, or other third parties."

-Taken together, the service seems to collect and store more information than other providers from our sample and, what's worse, to have few qualms about sharing it with authorities or "legitimate third-parties."
+Taken together, the service seems to collect and store more information than most providers from our sample and, what's worse, to have few qualms about sharing it with authorities or "legitimate third parties."

-Making matters worse, VPN Unlimited has yet to undergo an independent security audit which would put its "Zero-Logs" guarantee to the test.
-As such, there are simply too many areas of concern when it comes to privacy for us to award VPN Unlimited a good score.
+VPN Unlimited has yet to undergo an independent security audit which would put its "Zero-Logs" guarantee to the test.
+As such, there are simply too many privacy concerns for us to award VPN Unlimited a good score.

 On VPN Unlimited's website, you'll find comprehensive FAQs and guides for setting up its VPN, all of which are full-text searchable.

-Direct email support is available around the clock, while a live chat operates somewhat erratically.
-For example, on a Tuesday afternoon, we had no success contacting live chat.
+Direct email support is available around the clock, while live chat operates somewhat erratically.
+For example, on a Tuesday afternoon, we had no success contacting them.
 In acknowledgment of this, KeepSolid promises an average response time of less than an hour.
 Our email query was answered within 20 minutes with a comprehensive and competent response.

 VPN Unlimited's support area features comprehensive FAQs and guides.